-Venture Southland proudly supports the Southland Motorcycle Club to hold the iconic Burt Munro Challenge working with the organising committee in the planning, management and promotion of the event to both local and international markets.
+We support the Southland Motorcycle Club to hold the iconic Burt Munro Challenge working with the organising committee to plan, manage and promote the event to both local and international markets.

-New Zealand motorcycle racer, Burt Munro is the subject of “The World's Fastest Indian”, a 2005 New Zealand biographical sports drama film based in Invercargill.
-Burt Munro raced a highly modified 1920 Indian Scout motorcycle.
-Munro set numerous land speed records for motorcycles with engines less than 1,000cc at the Bonneville Salt Flats in Utah in the late 1950s and into the 1960s.
-The film stars Anthony Hopkins, and was produced, written and directed by Roger Donaldson.
+Invercargill-based motorcycle racer, Burt Munro was the subject of “The World's Fastest Indian”, which showcased the numerous land speed records he set on engines less than 1,000cc at the Bonneville Salt Flats in Utah in the late 1950s and into the 1960s.

 Born in Edendale in 1899, Burt Munro purchased his first motorcycle at the age of 15.
 In 1920 he purchased his first Indian Scout, a bike that he would continue to modify with his own custom made parts for the rest of his life.

 After setting a number of New Zealand land speed records in the 1940's and 1950's Munro's next goal was to compete at the Bonneville Salt Flats in Utah, United States.
 On his first trip to Bonneville as a competitor in 1962, aged 63, Munro set a land speed record of 178.97mph.
 He travelled to Bonneville a further eight times to compete and set two more world records.
 His 1967 record of 183.58mph still stands today, and the speed of 190.07mph he hit during a qualifying run remains the fastest ever recorded speed on an Indian motorcycle.